Yes, you can sell a car with a lien — here’s how

 - To sell your car, you would need to receive a payoff amount and permission from your lender to sell.

-When you borrow money to purchase a vehicle, the lender puts a lien on your car that remains in place until you pay the loan in full.
+When you take out an auto loan to purchase a vehicle, the lender puts a lien on your car that remains in place until you pay the loan in full.
 The lien gives the lender a legal claim to the car if you don’t pay the loan as agreed.
 The lender keeps the title until you’ve paid your loan off.

 But what if you want to sell your car before you’ve paid it off?
 Selling a car with a lien can be difficult — but it’s not impossible.
 Your lender will likely allow it.
 But you will need to get permission first.